anandi42/RepData_PeerAssessment1/PA1_template.md

 ```

 ##What is mean total number of steps taken per day?
 Using a simple histogram, we get an idea of the average daily total steps.
-As shown below, the mean and median number of steps are both around 10,700.

 ```r